IPMI-NWU/HELPNet/README.md

 *  Scribble for CHAOS can be found at [CHOAS_scribbles](https://github.com/zefanyang/pacingpseudo).

 The above are the links to the datasets used in the article.
 We are not the creators of these datasets.
 If you use any of the following data, please cite the corresponding papers.
 The image boundary priors can be extracted using the PiDiNet network; the authors of [PiDiNet](https://openaccess.thecvf.com/content/ICCV2021/papers/Su_Pixel_Difference_Networks_for_Efficient_Edge_Detection_ICCV_2021_paper.pdf) have provided a pre-trained model.

+We have provided the extracted image boundary prior information we have obtained, and the link is [HELPNet_edges](https://pan.baidu.com/s/1hcM5ww3BIFgQhwFAAH_9HQ?pwd=7777).

 ## Requirements
 * python 3.8 <br>